Here is a guide to the climbing at Kemple End.

 13 What the Dickens S 9m Climb into the recess and up to the roof, traverse right below the overhang to pull round the nose on good holds.

 14 Hard Times HVS 5a * 8m Start just right and climb past a right pointing flake onto a steep wall left of cracks.
-Then finish direct without using the nose of previous route.
+Then finish direct without using the nose of the previous route.

 15 Oliver Twist E1 5b ** 8m Climb past a left pointing flake to the base of twin cracks and follow these awkwardly to the top.

-16 Great Expectations HS 4b * 8m Start two metres right and climb into a V-shaped notch then up to obvious shallow ledge in the middle of the wall, short top wall.
+16 Great Expectations HS 4b * 8m Start two metres right and climb into a V-shaped notch then up to the obvious shallow ledge in the middle of the wall, short top wall.

 17 Bleak Friday VS 4c 7m Start just before the ground level rises and climb past pockets to the break, then finish left of the crack.

 18 Bleak House VS 4c 7m From a higher level, climb a right-facing groove to the base of a crack which is followed to the top.

 19 Boz was Here VS 4c 7m Start a metre farther right and climb to the overhang, then follow the steep crack to better holds.